emsig/emg3d/docs/mgwhat.rst

-If you have never heard of the multigrid method before you might ask yourself "*multi-what?*" The following is an intent to describe the multigrid method without the maths; just some keywords and some figures. **It is a heavily simplified intro, using a 2D grid for simplicity.** Have a look at the :doc:`theory`-section for more details.
+If you have never heard of the multigrid method before you might ask yourself "*multi-what?*" The following is an intent to describe the multigrid method without the maths; just some keywords and some figures. **It is a heavily simplified intro, using a 2D grid for simplicity.** A good, four-page intro with some maths is given by [Muld11]_.
+Have a look at the :doc:`theory`-section for more details.

-The multigrid method
+The multigrid method ([Fedo64]_)

 - is an iterative solver;
 - scales almost linearly (CPU & RAM);